const1993/bootique-logback-demo/README.md

 List of the prefixes to lounch different commands:

 ```
--m - runa main Commnad with all other commands (Debug, Error, Info, Trace, Warn)
+-m - run a main Commnad with all other commands (Debug, Error, Info, Trace, Warn)
 -d - run only DebugCommand.
 You will see logs under the DEBUG level such as: debug, info, warn and error
 -e - run only ErrorCommand.
 You will see logs under the ERROR only error
 -i - run only InfoCommand.
 You will see logs under the INFO level such as: info, warn and error